-The a few weeks ago, while driving from Orange to Sydney, Drew Morcom and I decided to do a quick trip down Empress Canyon.
+A few weeks later, while driving from Orange to Sydney, Drew and I decided to do a quick trip down Empress Canyon.
 While I normally would not go near Empress on the weekend we thought it might be a fun (and hopefully) quick trip.
-After quickly passing about 30 people in two commercial groups (never, never go down Empress on the weekend between 10am and 2pm) we set up the left hand side abseil while yet another commercial group finished up on the right.
+After passing about 30 people in two commercial groups (never, never go down Empress on the weekend between 10am and 2pm) we set up the left hand side abseil while yet another commercial group finished up on the right.
 One of the guides was using the 5.10 Canyoneer shoe and I had a good chance to talk to her about what they were like.
 She praised the shoe for its durability and comfort.
 Another thing that struck me was that in use they really did not look that silly.
 After our chat Drew and I abseiled down and then sat for about half an hour at the bottom watching the commercial group members inverting on the waterfall abseil.
 Classic.

 At the offset I had two choices, the Canyoneer2 and the Canyoneer SAR.
 I decided to choose the SAR over the normal because it appears to be the more robust of the two.
 Mainly I felt that on the Canyoneer2 the material over the toe guard did not extend far enough and could possibly tear or delaminate.
 (T2 made the opposite decision.
 You can read his review of the Canyoneer 2 here).

 The SAR boasts two additional features over the Canyoneer2.
 First is that the sole is apparently impenetrable.
-I’m not too sure if this is a useful feature as I don’t think I’ve ever punctured my Volleys before.
+I’m not too sure if this is a useful feature as I don’t think I’ve ever punctured my sole before.
 The second feature is the non-metallic toe cap.
 This appears to be made from hard plastic.
 I can see some merit in this feature as I’ve sometimes jammed my toes while canyoning.

 The sole of the Canyoneer SAR is made from a combination of Stealth S1 rubber for the main sole and Stealth C4 rubber for the inner “big toe” area.
 Both of these materials are apparently superior in providing excellent traction in wet environments.
 The C4 rubber is apparently a durable rubber used in climbing shoes.

 The exterior of the toe cap, which extends from the tip of the shoe to the first buckle, appears to be made from durable synthetic leather.
 This material is triple-stitched to the shoe and appears to be quite robust.
 While in conversation with the guide in Empress, she mentioned that that the side of the Canyoneer2 tearing was a point of failure and appears to be fixed with the SAR.
-That is the case.

 The lower upper of the shoe, the orange part, is made from what appears to be a tightly woven synthetic mesh.
 I do not think durability will be an issue, as the fabric is very tightly woven.
-In some ways the material reminds me of the canvas of the Volley.

 The mid layer upper, which acts as an extension of the synthetic leather, appears to be a perforated vinyl like material.
 This silver material is sewn to the mesh layer in the front of the shoe and to the neoprene layer which makes up the heel and ankle cuff.
 On the inner side of the shoe, riveted to the mesh / silver vinyl is a drainage hole.
 Neat!